-The Secretariat was requested to forward the concern of the Bureau to the authorities, together with the request of considering the possibility of associating the complainant to the survey to be carried out by the selected NGO.
+The Secretariat was requested to forward the concerns of the Bureau to the authorities, together with the request of considering the possibility of associating the complainant to the survey to be carried out by the selected NGO.

-In the report submitted by Lithuanian authorities on 25 August 2014, the Ministry of Environment confirms that a survey on the presence of the European pond turtle in the area where the OHL had to be built was carried out according to the request of the Bureau.
-The survey was carried out for two months, from 20th May to 20th July 2014, by specialists of the Lithuanian Fund for Nature.
+In the report submitted by Lithuanian authorities on 25 August 2014, the Ministry of Environment confirmed that a survey on the presence of the European pond turtle in the area where the OHL had to be built was carried out according to the request of the Bureau.
+The survey lasted two months, from 20th May to 20th July 2014, and was carried out by specialists of the Lithuanian Fund for Nature.

-The authorities affirms that the survey concludes that the European pond turtle (Emys orbiculiaris) does not live and breed in the territories where the OHL is planned to be constructed.
+The survey concluded that the European pond turtle (Emys orbiculiaris) does not live and breed in the territories where the OHL was planned to be constructed.
 No individuals or nesting sites of the European pond turtle were found along the route, as already stated in the conclusions of the EIA Report, approved at the end of 2010.

-The report briefly describe the methodology used for the survey, including inspection of the habitats, metal traps with bait (from 6 to 30 June) and monitoring of the areas suitable for laying eggs.
-According to the report of the survey, attached to the authorities' report, no European pond turtle was found there.
+The report sent by the authorities briefly described the methodology used for the survey, including inspection of the habitats, metal traps with bait (from 6 to 30 June) and monitoring of the areas suitable for laying eggs.
+According to the survey, attached to the authorities' report, no European pond turtle was found there.

-The authorities also inform that, on 2 July, they encouraged the complainant to contact the Lithuanian Fund for Nature (LFN) so to be associated to the survey.
-The LFN also contacted the complainant, by phone on 16th July, and by letter on 8th August, when it invited the Rudamina community to join an official meeting with the authorities to discuss the protection of Bern Convention's species and habitats along the OHL route.
-The authorities state that the Rudamina community didn't accept any of the proposals of cooperation.
+The authorities also informed that, on 2 July, they encouraged the complainant to contact the Lithuanian Fund for Nature (LFN) so to be associated to the survey.
+The LFN also contacted the complainant, by phone on 16th July, and by letter on 8th August, through which it invited the Rudamina community to join an official meeting with the authorities to discuss the protection of Bern Convention's species and habitats along the OHL route.
+The authorities stated that the Rudamina community didn't accept any of the proposals of cooperation.

-The government also denounces that the complainant attempted to request the help of local people to collect evidence about the presence of the turtle, by taking the turtles from the environment, something which is forbidden by national law when it comes to protected species.
-Finally, the report concludes with some information on the occurrence in Lithuania of the European pond turtle, as well as on the measures generally implemented for the protection of the species mentioned in the complaint.
+The government also denounced that the complainant attempted to request the help of local people to collect evidence about the presence of the turtle, by encouraging people to take the turtles from the environment, something which is forbidden by national law when it comes to protected species.
+Finally, the report concluded with some information on the occurrence in Lithuania of the European pond turtle, as well as on the measures generally implemented for the protection of the species mentioned in the complaint.